terra-campaigns/arrival/_arrivalNotions.md

 ## parking lot

+- [ ] Acrisae post is Tepest Ravenloft 157
+- [ ] Turnskull post is Lamordia
+- [ ] City of linhe is some political ravenloft domain
 - [ ] How to provide some faction level political challenge the PCs can choose to engage with?
 - [ ] Competing groups trying to retrieve something from somewhere
 - [ ] Create mystra / Falestism as Godbound religion